 Robert F. Katzberg has been a partner in Kaplan & Katzberg since the partnership’s formation in 1977.
 After receiving his B.A. degree from Brooklyn College, Mr. Katzberg graduated cum laude from the George Washington University Law School and was a member of its Law Review.
 Upon graduation he served as a law clerk to the Hon.
 Oliver Gasch, United States District Judge for the District of Columbia from 1971 to 1972.
 He then served as an Assistant United States Attorney for the Eastern District of New York from 1972 to 1977.
 In 1976 he received the U.S. Department of Justice’s Special Achievement Award for his work prosecuting complex tax and political corruption cases.

 Mr. Katzberg served as Co-Chairman of the American Bar Association’s White Collar Committee on Money Laundering and Forfeiture (1993-1999), was a member of the Board of Directors of the New York Council of Defense Lawyers (1989-1991), and was a Member of the Board of Directors of the Eastern District U.S. Attorneys Association from 1989 through 2009.
 He has taught at Benjamin Cardozo Law School’s Trial Advocacy Program (1989 to the present), the Legal Aid Society’s Trial Advocacy Program (1990-1994), the Rutgers Law School Clinical Trial Program for Federal Defenders (2013), and has been a featured speaker/panelist in numerous New York County Bar Association continuing education programs for practicing attorneys.
+Mr. Katzberg’s most recent speaking engagement was November 19, 2014, when he was a featured panelist in the International Tax Conference “IRS Compliance 2015” held in Tel Aviv, Israel.
 He has been cited in The International Who’s Who of Business Defense Lawyers, Best Lawyers in America, Best Lawyers in New York (New York Magazine) and Super Lawyers, each in the “white collar criminal” category.
-His most recent publications include articles on the U.S. Department of Justice Program for Swiss Banks co-authored with William Sharp, Esq. and Alan Granwell, Esq. published in The International Tax Review, February 12, 2014, www.internationaltaxreview.com/Article/3308793, and in Tax Notes International Magazine on March 10, 2014.
+Mr. Katzberg’s most recent publications include articles on the U.S. Department of Justice Program for Swiss Banks, which were co-authored with William Sharp, Esq. and Alan Granwell, Esq. published in The International Tax Review, February 12, 2014, www.internationaltaxreview.com/Article/3308793, and in Tax Notes International Magazine on March 10, 2014.
 Earlier pieces include an article on the I.R.S.
 Voluntary Disclosure Program, co-authored with William Sharp, Esq., that can be found in Volume 57, Number 8, February 22, 2010 of Tax Notes International Magazine.